korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

 I use F-1 score, which is a more suitable metric for imbalanced data.

-I also care about the false negative rate, i.e., the percentage of observations who are predicted as ’not defaulting’ ($DEFAULT = 0$) but in reality ‘default’ ($DEFAULT = 1$).
+I also care about the false negative rate, i.e., the percentage of observations who are predicted as “not defaulting” but in reality “default”.
 This is because for every person predicted as non-defaulter who actually defaults, the bank loses significant money.
 For the bank, minimizing false negatives (i.e., wrongly predicted as non-defaulters) is crucial.
 Therefore, I also compare false negative and false positive rates.

 #### Logistic Regression